chaiguolong/.vim/bundle/YouCompleteMe/README.md

 the `PythonSysPath( **kwargs )` function in the `.ycm_extra_conf.py` file.
 Its keyword arguments are `sys_path` which contains the default `sys.path`, and `interpreter_path` which is the path to the Python interpreter.
-Here's a trivial example that insert the `/path/to/third_party/package` path at the second position of `sys.path`:
+Here's a trivial example that inserts the `/path/to/third_party/package` path at the second position of `sys.path`:

 ```python